Public-Tree-Map/public-tree-map/README.md

 # street-tree-map

-Street Tree Map joins open datasets to document publicly owned street trees + landmark trees in Santa Monica, California
+Street Tree Map use open datasets to document publicly owned street trees + landmark trees in Santa Monica, California

-Our primary stack:
+We also use:
 - Flask
 - GraphQL
 - React + Foundation